Bible Meaning: Dark, dusky place

 2Kings 23:4, 12

-When Jesus had spoken these words, he went forth with his disciples over the brook Cedron (Kidron), where was a garden, into the which he entered, and his disciples.
+When Jesus had spoken these words (after his last Passover), he went forth with his disciples over the brook Cedron (Kidron), where was a garden, into the which he entered, and his disciples.